ayantika-khanra/ayantika-khanra.github.io/content/project/instacart_dataset_EDA/index.md

 #### 4.3 Weekly and Daily Variations in Order Volume in Different Departments

-To understand customer purchasing patterns across product categories, we analyze how the number of purchases varies by day of the week and by department.
-We normalize the purchase counts for comparison across departments
+To understand customer purchasing patterns across product categories, I analyzed how the number of purchases varies by day of the week and by department.
+I normalized the purchase counts for comparison across departments

 ```python
 # Query the count of purchases by department, aisle, and day of week